Skip to main content

 A spec has two layers:

-The result looks like a markdown document, but it functions like a programming language.
-An AI compiler reads it and produces TypeScript for the backend, a typed SQL database schema, an auth system, a frontend UI, and deployment configuration.
+The result reads like a markdown document but functions like a programming language.
+An AI compiler reads it and produces TypeScript for the backend, a typed SQL database schema, an auth system, a frontend UI, and deployment.

 Every spec starts with a plain-English overview of the application.
-This isn’t a user story or a feature list in the usual sense.
-It’s a clear statement of:
+Not a user story or a feature list, but a clear statement of:

 • What the app is